postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Managing add-ons

-In your [billing dashboard](http://go.postman.co/billing), select **Resource usage** on the left to view your team's Postman usage during your monthly billing period.
-You can use this page to track your team's usage of mock servers, monitoring, custom domains, the Postman API, serverless requests, integrations, and the cloud agent.
+In your [billing dashboard](http://go.postman.co/billing), select **Resource usage** on the left to view your team's usage of mock servers, monitoring, custom domains, the Postman API, serverless requests, integrations, and the cloud agent.

 <img alt="Add-ons usage and purchase" src="https://assets.postman.com/postman-docs/resource-usage-9.13.jpg" />